Top 10 Weirdest Superstitions

 9 Cutting your nails at night

 This one comes from Japan, and it's yet another superstition that is a harbinger of death.
-That could be partly because the instruments that were then the equivalent to clippers could very easily harm you if you were to cut your toenails in the dark.
-It could also be because of the idea that cutting your toenails actually decreases your lifespan.
+That could be partly because the instruments that were then the equivalent of clippers could very easily harm you if you were to cut your toenails in the dark.
+It could also be because of the idea that cutting your toenails decreases your lifespan.

-(Would you be even remotely surprised if I said I did this?
-'Cause I did.)
+Would you be even remotely surprised if I said I did this?
+'Cause I did.

 10 Walking under a ladder